syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ## Display other Syncfusion controls in Grid columns

-We can display the other Syncfusion controls using `template` property of Grid columns and `templateRefresh` event of ejGrid control.
+We can display the other Syncfusion controls using `Template` property of Grid columns and `TemplateRefresh` event of ejGrid control.

 {% tabs %}